Preparing Inbound Shipments

 -

-Unknown or Unexpected SKU: SKUs that were not listed on the Inbound ID upon approval.
+Unknown or Unexpected SKU: SKUs that were not listed on the Inbound ID upon approval including items with incorrect barcodes or incorrectly configured barcodes.

 -